CleanroomMC/cleanroom-website/docs/groovy-script/groovy/differences_from_java.md

 ## Semicolons

-Semicolons are the end of a line are optional.
+Semicolons at the end of a line are optional.

 ::: code-group